jw2249a/2017-bayes-audit/2017-code/README.md

 #### Output file formats (per stage)

-The outputs include a file ``20-audit-inputs.csv`` that gives the SHA256 hashes of the files used as inputs to the computations of that stage.
+The outputs include a file ``20-audit-snapshot.csv`` that gives the SHA256 hashes of the files used as inputs to the computations of that stage.
+This is a "snapshot" of the current directory structure.
+It is used if/when re-running a audit stage computation.

 The output file ``30-audit-outputs.csv`` gives the detailed audit outputs for the stage.